Reading time: 6 minutes

 - Think about whether you’ll still be financially supporting your children or your parents.

 - Consider speaking to a financial adviser.
-For more information, read SuperGuide articles Independent financial advice: Why it’s important and how to find it and List of Australian independent financial advisers.
+For more information, read SuperGuide articles Independent financial advice: Why it’s important and how to find it and Australian independent financial advisers: State by state guide.

 - Consider how you would like to spend your time in retirement.